 - Encourages all different levels of sensory play

 “Early childhood educators cannot overstate the importance of sensory play in the educational process.
 It is the foundation of all the skills children will use in school learning to read, write and solve math and science problems.
 Once a child has these experiences, they are able to draw upon the body memory and cognitive memory of their experiences when faced with new situations.”

 - Give them a bucket of water and a sponge for cheap and easy hours of fun.

 - Aim a water sprinkler for kids at your back yard swing or put the water hose on the slide.

 - Get a bin and fill it with water and random objects.
 Give the toddler a ladle for scooping fun.

 - Play car wash and allow them to wash their tricycle or riding toys.

-- Float toy boats in a big plastic bin or baby pool.
+- Float toy boats and water toys for kids in a big plastic bin or baby pool.

 - Blow bubbles into a bucket or baby pool.

 - Make a DIY pool with a plastic tote or bin.